xyshyniaphy/dharmapk/.clinerules/Implementation.md

 ### \#\# Part 1: XMind (`.xmind`) Parser Implementation

 This is the most complex parser because it requires unzipping the file first.
+Modern `.xmind` files use a JSON-based structure, while older ones use XML.
+The parser handles both.

 #### **Step 1.1: Install JSZip**